Proof-of-Use: Mitigating Tool-Call Hacking in Deep Research Agents: Method

+We consider two complementary training signals: an \emph{Answer-Support Alignment} reward $R_{ans}$ and a common \emph{Answer-Correctness} reward $R_{anc}$.

 The large action space and delayed rewards make the agent struggle to assign credit properly, often resorting to shortcut guesses rather than grounded reasoning.
-To overcome the sparse credit assignment and shortcut reasoning issues, PoU directly ties the final reward to the causal consistency between the produced answer and the cited evidence through an Answer–Citation Alignment objective.
+To overcome the sparse credit assignment and shortcut reasoning issues, PoU directly provides dense and smooth supervision by encouraging answers grounded in retrieved evidence through the Answer-Support alignment objective.